emmairwin/community_curriculum/participation/community_curriculum/curriculum_components.md

 ![components](https://farm8.staticflickr.com/7118/8160834324_94862c29db_b.jpg)

 Components make up your educational offering, and are represented by files as you saw in the technical requirements.

+### README.md

+The readme file contains basic information about your content, and content structure.
+You can use [this]() template.

+### contribute.md

+Is an important way to engage contributors to your content, by explaining ways to get involved improving or submitting new content.
+You can use [this template]().

 ### Introduction.md